Remember the first time you saw a vanishing-edge pool? Once you got past the sheer beauty of the effect, you probably wondered, "How'd they do that?"

 "So we put an automatic filling device [which adds water from outside the system] in the surge chamber so it will never go below a certain point.
 We set that based on how we interpret the way the pool will be used.

 "In the early days we weren't prepared for how much evaporation occurs when water flows over the infinity wall for long periods of time.
 We had many customers who thought that their pools were leaking.

 "With an auto fill in the surge chamber, that will never be noticed.
-But some contractors don't like auto fills with the inherent risk that comes with them — something could break or the auto fill could keep running and .ood something, or if there is a leak, no one knows because the auto fill is keeping the pool level.
+But some contractors don't like auto fills with the inherent risk that comes with them — something could break or the auto fill could keep running, or if there is a leak, no one knows because the auto fill is keeping the pool level.
 So some people don't like those.

 "So if they're manually adding the water into the surge chamber they are going to be doing that a couple of times a week."

 While builders often think long and hard about the interior surface of the pool walls — Tile.
 Pebble.
 Some other coating. — they rarely need to worry about the outside surface.
 It's usually not visible.
 Not so with an infinity edge.
 The overflow wall usually must look good and always must wear well.

 "There has to be some material on the outside face of the pool wall that is below the knife edge that can survive with water on it or out in the sun," says Sorenson.
 "That material will be based on the customer's taste and budget.
 Often we will carry the tile from the knife-edge down the face into the surge chamber at some level.
 That's the most expensive approach, but it looks the nicest.